x04/ShulkerBoxTooltip/README.md

 }

 dependencies {
-    // Change to 'shulkerboxtooltip-forge' or 'shulkerboxtooltip-common' depending on the artifact modImplementation("com.misterpemodder:shulkerboxtooltip-fabric:VERSION") { transitive false }
+    // Change to 'shulkerboxtooltip-forge', 'shulkerboxtooltip-neoforge', or 'shulkerboxtooltip-common' depending on the artifact modImplementation("com.misterpemodder:shulkerboxtooltip-fabric:VERSION") { transitive false }
 }
 ```